 By accepting Russia’s diplomatic assurances, France is acting as if it is disconnected from the recent developments in the region.
-It is absurd to claim that Russia can provide a free and independent trial to the Kazakh dissident while we see evidence of how corrupt and politicised the Russian judicial system is almost daily, said Lyudmyla Kozlovska, President of the Open Dialog Foundation.
+It is absurd to claim that Russia can provide a free and independent trial to the Kazakh dissident while we see evidence of how corrupt and politicised the Russian judicial system is almost daily, said Lyudmyla Kozlovska, President of the Open Dialogue Foundation.
 We can see that clearly in the examples of Nadiya Savchenko, Oleg Sentsov and other Ukrainian political prisoners, currently detained in Russia, she added.

-The Open Dialog Foundation has been actively calling for the release of Ukrainian political prisoners, illegally detained in Russia.
+The Open Dialogue Foundation has been actively calling for the release of Ukrainian political prisoners, illegally detained in Russia.
 It has denounced manipulations and provocations in the cases, the fabrication of evidence and witness statements and other serious shortcomings.
 In certain cases, detainees’ whereabouts are not known and it is therefore impossible to acquire any reliable information on the progress of their cases.

 The Russian authorities allow no space for voices critical of the regime and have proven to be ruthless towards those presenting a dissenting position.
 The Russian judicial system has consistently shown itself to be extremely corrupt and dependent on the political will of the Kremlin.